 DURHAM BIG MEETING PHOTOS 2013,2014 and 2015 - I receive the following links from Roger Hancocks who's wife plays in the Thurcroft Welfare Band.
 A friend of mine, George Bannister who is originally from Wheatley Hill but lives in Woodsetts close to Worksop in Nottingham met Roger some time ago and mentioned that he was from the North East.
 The conversation went around and around and lo and behold Roger told George that the band had played the Thornley Banner in to the Durham Big Meeting the last few years.
 Roger has taken photographs of the trips to the Big Meeting.
 What a coincidence and even more so for me as my three nieces are on the 2014 link, one from Truro in Cornwall and the other two from Wheatley Hill...................small world.

-Added photograph on Page 4 of Thornley photos from Colin Davies showing his Grandfather and family circa 1919.
+Added photographs on Page 4 of Thornley photos from Barry Fulcher and Alistair Mills

 Please contact me (David Cook) directly at email@example.com with any feedback on any aspect of the page.